rux616/karabiner-windows-mode/README.md

 There are some applications, such as terminal emulators and virtual machines, that should receive raw inputs and handle them themselves.
 To that end, almost all shortcuts no longer apply to these applications.
 As such, the notes will no longer specify that the specific shortcut does not apply to the excepted applications as that is now the default state.
 Instead, they will note when a shortcut still applies.

-Excepted Applications:
+Generally Excepted Applications:
+* Hypervisors
+  * Oracle VirtualBox VMs (not the VirtualBox manager application)
+  * VMware Fusion
+* IDEs
+  * JetBrains IntelliJ IDEA CE
+  * Sublime Text
+  * Microsoft VSCode
+* Remote Desktops
+  * Microsoft Remote Desktop Connection
+  * Citrix XenAppViewer
 * Terminal Emulators
+  * Alacritty
   * Hyper
   * iTerm2
   * Terminal
-* Virtual Machines
-  * VirtualBox VMs (not the VirtualBox manager application)

 ### Navigation Keys
 | Input Key | Input Modifier(s) | Output Key | Output Modifier(s) | Notes |